 Machine Learning, Data Science, and Natural Language Processing (NLP) are incredibly useful -- and daunting to master!

-During the 1000+ hours I've met with students, I have helped individuals tackle machine learning topics from linear regression to deep neural networks, from natural language processing to computer science.
-My students succeed in classes and are hired for machine learning positions.
+During the 1000+ hours I've met with students, I've helped individuals tackle machine learning topics from linear regression to deep neural networks, from natural language processing to computer science.
+More than merely succeed in classes, my students understand the concepts behind machine learning, and go on to be hired by top tech companies!

 Where will Machine Learning take You?